superguaricho/foxdot-mode/README.md

 Is possible interactively work with the sclang buffer, from a .sc3 or .foxdot buffer.
 Use the following kays:

-    C-c C-c (foxdot-run-line) Send a line to the interpreter C-c  C-g (foxdot-run-line-and-go).
-Send a line to the interpreter and advance the cursor to the next non blank line.
+    C-z C-c (sc3-run-line).
+Send a line to sclang
-    C-c b (foxdot-run-block).
-Send the block where is the cursor to the interpreter.
+    C-z C-g (sc3-run-line-and-go).
+Send a line to sclang and advance the cursor to the next non blank line.
-    C-c C-b (foxdot-run-block-and-go).
-Send the current block to the interpreter and advance to the next non blank line.
+    C-z b (sc3-run-block).
+Send the block where is the cursor to sclang.
-    C-c n (foxdot-run-block-by-lines).
-Send a block line by line.
+    C-z C-b (sc3-run-block-and-go).
+Send the current block to sclang and advance to the next non blank line.
-    C-c o (foxdot-run-block-by-lines-and-go).
-Send a block line by line and go to next non empty line.
+    C-z C-u (sc3-hush).
+Mute sclang.

 Other intesting keys: